Automated Data Augmentations for Graph Classification: The Proposed GraphAug Method

 \section{The Proposed GraphAug Method}

 While existing graph augmentation methods do not consider the importance of label-invariance, we dive deep into this challenging problem and propose to solve it by automated data augmentations.
-Note that though automated data augmentations have been applied to graph contrastive learning \cite{you2021graph,yin2021autogcl,suresh2021adversarial,hassani2022learning,xie2021self} and node classification \cite{zhao2021data, sun2021automated}, they have not been studied in graph classification.
+Note that though automated data augmentations have been applied to graph contrastive learning \citep{you2021graph,yin2022autogcl,suresh2021adversarial,hassani2022learning,xie2022self} and node classification \citep{zhao2021data, sun2021automated}, they have not been studied in supervised graph classification.
 In this work, we propose GraphAug, a novel automated data augmentation framework for graph classification.
 GraphAug automates augmentation category selection and graph transformations through a learnable augmentation model.
 To produce label-invariant augmentations, we optimize the model to maximize an estimated label-invariance probability with reinforcement learning.
-To our best knowledge, GraphAug is the first work successfully applying automated data augmentations to graph classification.
+To our best knowledge, GraphAug is the first work successfully applying automated data augmentations to generate new graph data samples for supervised graph classification.